Running in warm, humid, and hot weather can be particularly discouraging, exhausting, and even life-threatening.

 The more you run in warm and humid weather, the more your body gets used to them.

 Let these tips be a guide when you go running in hot and humid weather or exercise in the heat.

-But don’t injure your self in a bid to acclimatize yourself with this type of weather.
+But don’t injure yourself in a bid to acclimatize yourself to this type of weather.
 Twice or thrice a week will suffice.